 Prefer local installation?
 See the Local Installation guide instead.

-Step 1: Log In to the Customer Portal¶
+Step 1: Log In to the Customer Portal

-Access the GDSFactory+ customer portal at https://prod.gdsfactory.com/sign-in.
+Access the GDSFactory+ customer portal at https://plus.gdsfactory.com/.

 If you're part of an organization: